 If growing wasp-repelling plants is not the most feasible solution for you, try using a spray with essential oils for a similar effect.

-The smell of peppermint, wormwood, citronella, spearmint, eucalyptus, just to name a few, will help keep those wasps away.
+The smell of peppermint, wormwood, citronella, spearmint, and eucalyptus, just to name a few, will help keep those wasps away.

 You can either create a spray yourself or otherwise purchase one.
 If you’re going to make a spray solution, simply mix about 10 drops of 3 or 4 essential oils with water in a spray bottle.